mark-borg/Mark-Borg.github.io/_posts/2016-06-03-optdigits-classification.md

 {{ more }}

+### Table of Contents
+{:.no_toc}

+* Table of Contents Placeholder
+{:toc}

 ### Introducing the dataset

 ![optdigits sample digits](/img/posts/optdigits.png)

 In the raw Optdigits data, digits are represented as 32x32 matrices where each pixel is binarised -- 1 or 0.
 They are also available in a pre-processed form in which digits have been divided into non-overlapping blocks of 4x4 pixels and the number of active pixels in each block have been counted.
 This process gives 8x8 matrices, where each element is an integer in the range 0..16.
 Here we use these pixel totals contained in the 8x8 matrices for our experimentation.
+Thus the dataset contains one image per row, with 64 columns representing the pixel totals of each of the 8x8 blocks, and the 65th row containg the *target label* of that image (i.e., the actual value of the handwritten number).

 First we load the training and the test datasets in R: